JojoDuke/EasyExeat_RepoD/README.md

 # Update 3.5!
-Welcome to the Easy Exeat Repository<br>
+Welcome to the Easy Exeat Repository!<br>
 So far its been 7 months since we started development and we've made some major progress.
 The program is currently in its Alpha-Testing Stage and should be open for minor user beta testing by Alpha v4.
 Things are running smoothly<br>

 Here's a log of progress:<br>
 ### 3-7-19
 Minor Changes to the design<br>
-Implemetation of SQL Database<br>
+Implementation of SQL Database<br>

 ### 3-9-19
 Addition of Login & Sign Up forms to the database<br>